The Fast & Easy Facebook Advertising Cheat Sheet (One for the Bookmarks!)

 It’s vital to have an understanding of what you’re working with when getting started with Facebook ads.
 To that end, let’s start with the different ad types available to you.

-According to Facebook, there are 11 basic kinds of ads available on the platform.
+According to Facebook, there are 11 Facebook ad types.
 These include:

 - Video – Video ads that feature sound and motion (more on Facebook video ads here)